Mount Pleasant, Wisconsin: Economy

 In October 2017, Foxconn announced that it would build a $10 billion flat-panel TV campus in Mount Pleasant.
 Mount Pleasant offered $860 million in tax incentives to attract Foxconn, borrowing funds to do so.
 Mount Pleasant also declared some residential areas as 'blighted' to require residents to vacate the project area.
 Larger landowners were privately offered up to 5x their assessed value, while smaller landowners were later offered 1.4x assessed value at time of assessment, which in some cases ended up being less than actual value.
 A number of landowners sued to stop the village's use of eminent domain laws to benefit a private company.
 Construction was targeted to begin in the second quarter of 2018.
 The plan for the campus is to expand in phases over five or more years.

 In March 2019, with construction still not started, Foxconn announced that they intend to have a functional plant by the end of 2020, though the plant would be smaller than originally planned.

 In November 2020, construction lagged.
 According to the company, this was due to problems related to the COVID-19 pandemic.
 Even with only partial construction, estimates were that Foxconn would be the biggest tax payer in the county.
 The company has still not made clear exactly what will be produced on the 1,000-acre campus.

+In August 2023, The Washington Post noted that the plant still wasn't built and in a July 2024 article briefly referenced the continued absence of the plant there.

-Numerous critics have cited the case of Foxconn in Wisconsin as an example of some of the most egregious corporate welfare and as an abuse of eminent domain.
+Numerous critics have cited the case of the Foxconn project as an example of some of the most egregious corporate welfare and as an abuse of eminent domain.
 As reported in National Review, "...[the worst] is when governments accompany subsidies with the eminent-domain seizure of citizens’ property...[as with the case of Foxconn in Wisconsin]..."

+In Sept.
+2025, Microsoft announced building of "world's most powerful AI datacenter" at Mount Pleasant.